A Study in Evil: Voldemort, the Malignant Narcissist

 It is here proposed that human or moral evil may be understood as deliberate harm or cruelty toward an undeserving other.
-The damage may be psychological or physical, and can range from control and humiliation to physical pain, bloodshed, and most egregiously, death.
-Human evil, in other words, is malice or perniciousness(16)–the desire or actual causing of harm, injury, or death to an innocent other in the service of the perpetrators self-interest above and beyond that of biological survival.
+The damage may be psychological or physical and can range from control and humiliation to physical pain, bloodshed, and most egregiously, death.
+Human evil, in other words, is malice or perniciousness(16) – the desire or actual causing of harm, injury, or death to an innocent other in the service of the perpetrators self-interest above and beyond that of biological survival.

 Hurting another for personal gain, therefore, is intrinsic to the definition of evil.
 Philosopher Immanuel Kant proposed an ethical rule called the Categorical Imperative.
 Simply put, to be moral is to treat others as ends, not means.
 Immorality, therefore, is the adverse: using others as means toward ones own end.
-In his disquistion on the principles of morals, philosopher David Hume also employed self-interest to differentiate between virtue and vice.
+In his disquisition on the principles of morals, philosopher David Hume also employed self-interest to differentiate between virtue and vice.
 For Hume, acting in ones self-interest without harming others is non-moral or morally neutral, being neither vice nor virtue.
-To be considered moral, a motive or act must have the wellbeing of others in view, with a desire to benefit another.
-Hume concluded that a selfless act that benefits another is virtue, whereas a self-interested act that hurts another is vice.(17) From Hume’s analytic distinction, we may define the ultimate virtue or goodness as a selfless act that not only benefits an undeserving other, but is injurious to oneself, that is, the virtuous act is self-sacrificing.
+To be considered moral, a motive or act must have the well-being of others in view, with a desire to benefit another.
+Hume concluded that a selfless act that benefits another is a virtue, whereas a self-interested act that hurts another is a vice.(17) From Hume’s analytic distinction, we may define the ultimate virtue or goodness as a selfless act that not only benefits an undeserving other but is injurious to oneself, that is, the virtuous act is self-sacrificing.

-Given the various meanings of narcissism — as instinctive self-interest and as a psychological and character pathology — the word more profitably should be understood as referring to a continuum of self-love and self-image, ranging from a healthy love-of-self founded on a realistic self-conception, to an increasingly obsessive self-love rooted in a self-image that is more fantasy than real.
+Given the various meanings of narcissism – as instinctive self-interest and as a psychological and character pathology – the word more profitably should be understood as referring to a continuum of self-love and self-image, ranging from a healthy love-of-self founded on a realistic self-conception to an increasingly obsessive self-love rooted in a self-image that is more fantasy than reality.
 At the extreme of the spectrum is a self-love that is grandiose in its self-regard and malevolent toward others.